 - Lecturers from the University of Derby will regularly visit Stenden University of Applied Sciences (NL) to conduct lectures and seminars with Masters students in preparation for the field visit.

-- Two week study trip to the University of Derby (UK) - students will be able to visit the UK and participate in an intensive two week workshop schedule at the University of Derby.
+- Three-week study trip to the University of Derby (UK) - students will be able to visit the UK and participate in an intensive two week workshop schedule at the University of Derby.
 The costs of transportation (Manchester – Buxton), accommodation, and lunch for this excursion are included in the tuition fee.

 - Master's students at Stenden University of Applied Science have access to resources provided at the University of Derby, including library services for academic studies, and the industrial placement office.